emanuelevivoli/2019-Machine-Learning-FCT/Second/README.md

 # Second Assignment

-This project is in progress.
+This project has to be cleaned, yet.

+**Write me** if you're interested in seeing it completed.